MediaArea/MediaConch/Demo/README.md

 ## Testing

 For all tests, sample video files have been provided.
-For the first two tests, the ffmpeg command to create the files are provided as well.
+For the first two tests, the FFmpeg command to create the files are provided as well.

 Each test series includes XML created using the MediaConch CLI and Schematron files used to test against the XML.